 A successful urban house plan is about a smart use of space – however limited it may be.
-Thus, the forward thinking designers and builders at transformed this small square plot of Seattle land into a stunning vertical house that raises dense city living to new heights – literally.
+Thus, the forward thinking designers and builders at First Lamp Architecture and Construction transformed this small square plot of Seattle land into a stunning vertical house that raises dense city living to new heights – literally.
 When you can’t built out, you built up.
 Measuring just 25 ft. wide, this narrow lot house design offers bright, airy interiors, topped by a steeply pitched roof that makes it a literal peak in this residential neighborhood.
 Add to this a cool, edgy style and eco elements, and this sustainable house is smart on so many different levels.
 Check it out.

 This long and lean home is dubbed Level House, inspired by Archimedes who famously said, “Give me a place to stand and I shall move the Earth with a lever.”
 Thinking vertically, the designers created three storeys with two separate apartments, From the architects, ” Due to the slender proportion of the lot, the units are arranged in a front-to-back configuration relative to the street.
 The street-facing, one-bedroom unit is 840 sq. ft., and the east-facing, three-bedroom unit is 1,440 sq. ft.”

 By using a mix of materials, the architects achieved a contemporary style home perfectly suited to the city.

 Though space is at a premium, this urban house design manages to incorporate some outdoor living space on every level – a rarity.

 Interiors are warm and welcoming – not pretentious by any means.
 This livable interior balances a cool aesthetic with practical design.
 We love this small but sweet eating area, featuring an artfully halved rustic wood dining table “emerging” out of the wall.
 Less really is more, especially in this small space where this table seats five comfortably – what more to you need?